SoCraTesUK/socrates-uk/training_day.md

 The Training Day is intended to open up the world of crafting and testing for newcomers and allow a deep-dive into certain topics.
 It offers a guided introduction to the conference experience.
 And provides an easy way to have all the questions you will probably arrive with answered by experienced practitioners.

 Unlike the rest of the conference, this day does not follow the [OpenSpace Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) format.
-There will be two "themes": crafting and testing.
-You will be able to choose your favorite sessions freely from either theme to combine your own program.
+The training day includes both introductory and advanced sessions.
+You will be able to choose which  sessions to attend, allowing you to build a program that suits your needs.

 Sessions will cover foundational topics - the roots of what our community is about - taught by tenured and distinguished community members with years of practical experience.
 There will also be sessions that take a deeper look at these topics.